 Many candidates feel nervous because:

-• They don’t know what questions will be asked
+• They do not know what questions will be asked

 • They are not confident in speaking

-But here’s the truth: HR is not looking for perfection.
-They are looking for honesty and clarity.
+But here is the truth: the HR person at the company is not looking for perfection.
+They are looking for honesty and clarity in the HR interview.

-Confidence comes from preparation.
-If you prepare well, you will automatically feel relaxed.
+Confidence comes from preparation for the HR interview.
+If you prepare well you will automatically feel relaxed.

-Try to practice speaking in front of a mirror or with a friend.
+Try to practice speaking in front of a mirror or with a friend to prepare for the HR interview.

 4.How to Answer “Tell Me About Yourself”

-Don’t just say your name and education.
-Give a simple and clear answer like this:
+Do not just say your name and education.
+Give an clear answer like this:

-• Start with your background (education or experience)
+• Start with your background, such as education or experience

 • Talk about your skills

 For example: “I am a graduate in Computer Science.
-I have worked on projects like web development and learned skills like HTML, CSS, and JavaScript.
-I am a quick learner and enjoy solving problems.
-I am now looking for an opportunity where I can grow and use my skills.”
+I have worked on projects like web development.
+Learned skills like HTML, CSS and JavaScript.
+I am a learner and enjoy solving problems.
+I am now looking for an opportunity where I can grow and use my skills in the HR interview.”

 • Good communication